 Employment Outlook and Salary Information

 According to the BLS, most states license chiropractors.
 The requirements generally include two to four years of a bachelor's degree program, successful exam scores, plus four years of specialized training through an accredited chiropractic program.
-Job growth for chiropractors is expected to be significantly faster than the average for all occupations, with growth predicted to be 17 percent between 2014 and 2024.
-The median annual salary for chiropractors as of May 2015 was $64,440.
+Job growth for chiropractors is expected to be faster than the average for all occupations, with growth predicted to be seven percent between 2018 and 2028.
+The median annual salary for chiropractors as of May 2018 was $71,410.

 Students interested in the alternative therapies meant to complement traditional healthcare have an array of options, from higher education offerings dedicated exclusively to complementary medicine to healthcare-related degree programs that feature complementary medicine courses as part of the curriculum.